Breathing Your Way to a Calmer Workplace – A Simple Solution

 Try this little experiment:

 What happened?
-If you respond like many people in our workshops do, you will find it next to impossible to stay angry while focusing on your calmer breathing pattern.
+If you respond like many of the people we work with, you will find it next to impossible to stay angry while focusing on your calmer breathing pattern.

 Why?
 Because emotions are experienced in the body, even though they are triggered by thought.
 The state of your physiology either enables or disables feelings.
 When you learn to regulate your breathing – you are also learning to manage feelings, a key competency of being more emotionally intelligent.